Amirarsalan-sn/Lunar-Lander/README.md

   - [Imitation After D3QN](#imitation-after-d3qn)

 ## Double DQN
 Double DQN is a way of improving the DQN method which seeks to solve the over estimation problem occured in the classical DQN.
 It also introduces a terget network which is updated periodicaly and helps the main network to reduce its loss easier.
-In Double DQN, the target value for the main network is computed as deplayed in the image below.
+In Double DQN, the target value for the main network is computed as desplayed in the image below.

 <p align="center">
   <img src="/images/formulas/Screenshot%202024-06-09%20131539.png" alt="Q target in Double DQN">